 The Smith Investigation Agency’s private investigators work very closely with many companies who require our Toronto surveillance services.
-In general, the majority of these types of clients simply want to monitor employee behaviour.
+In general, the majority of these types of clients simply want to monitor employee behavior.
 In other cases, our client suspects something a little more serious is going on.

-Toronto Employee Surveillance – The Good and the Bad
+Employee Surveillance – The Good and the Bad

 Let’s take a moment to take a closer look at employee surveillance.
 It is important to note that in Toronto, employee surveillance comes with some red tape.
 For example, it is illegal to record a conversation without the knowledge of the person being recorded.
 It is also illegal to set up surveillance equipment like video recording devices in private areas.

 Therefore, if an employer in Toronto sets up recording software on an employees phone without their knowledge, the employee can take their employer to court.
 This is true even if the employee wasn’t acting in the best interest of the company.
 It is also possible for these legalities to differ between cities, provinces and states.
 So, Toronto employee surveillance laws can differ from Vancouver or Ottawa employee surveillance laws.

 This is why so many companies turn to private investigators or a private investigation company for help.
 A good private investigator will know what is legal and what is illegal.
 They will not suggest anything that will put a company in hot water with their employees.

 A private investigator’s employee surveillance techniques can differ based on the case he or she works on.
 There are, however, many employee surveillance techniques that a private investigator will suggest.
 These more general techniques will help any Toronto based company identify employees who aren’t doing his or her job.
 These techniques will also help the company to continue to keep operations running smoothly.
 Some of these techniques include,